sendinblue/APIv3-csharp-library/docs/ResellerApi.md

 <a name="associateiptochild"></a>
 # **AssociateIpToChild**
-> void AssociateIpToChild (string childAuthKey, ManageIp ip)
+> void AssociateIpToChild (string childIdentifier, ManageIp ip)

 Associate a dedicated IP to the child